-Stephanie has prosecuted and defended a range of criminal offending including but not limited to: serious violence, drug trafficking, driving offences, sexual offences, and possessing indecent images.
-She is a CPS RASSO advocate.
-Additionally, Stephanie has been led on multi-handed conspiracies to control prostitution and human trafficking; the first fraud against Government Department, the Redundancy Payment Service; fraud committed in the aftermath of the Grenfell Tower tragedy and assisting unlawful immigration into the UK.
+Stephanie has prosecuted and defended a range of criminal offending including serious violence, fraud, rape, and serious sexual offences.
+Additionally, Stephanie has been led on multi-handed conspiracies to control prostitution; the first fraud against Government Department, the Redundancy Payment Service; fraud following the Grenfell Tower tragedy, and assisting unlawful immigration into the UK.

-Stephanie ably interacts with vulnerable complainants; likewise, she has prosecuted defendants with mental health conditions or who require an intermediary, and skilfully adapts her cross-examination to the witness.
+Stephanie ably interacts with vulnerable complainants; she has prosecuted trials involving issues of capacity under s.30 SOA, as well as s.28 pre-recorded cross-examination.
+Likewise, Stephanie has prosecuted defendants with mental health conditions or who require an intermediary, and skilfully adapts her cross-examination to the witness.

 Stephanie has also received instructions from multiple police forces.
 On behalf of the Metropolitan Police, she successfully defended an appeal against a Sexual Risk Order pursuant to 15 allegations of assault, rape, and sexual violence from multiple complainants.
 Stephanie has been instructed by the Metropolitan Police in the investigation into criminal liability for the Grenfell Tower fire and, on behalf of Bedfordshire Police, conducted a review of privileged material on an historic murder conviction referred to the Court of Appeal by the Criminal Cases Review Commission.
 Stephanie accepts instructions for Inquest work.

 Stephanie is experienced in regulatory work.
 She is an adept tribunal advocate and has successfully defended a clinical scientist, nurses, midwives, and paramedics.
 Stephanie also case presents for the Nursing and Midwifery Council.